GeneralPancakeMSTR/PublicNotes/portfolio.md

 *The pile of dirt, basically sculpted planes with PBR textures applied and adaptive displacement.*

+### Feedback
+#
+- studios flip pieces left to right. wtf? why?
+  - "Breaking the bias."
+Basically way of looking at your art in a new way.
+- memory growing out of picture frame.
+Mystery there.
+- Improvements
+  - Background could be more flat.
+  - Looked like a completely flat empty nothingness.
+Totally fair criticism.
+  - Not movement with packing peanuts.
+Standing on desk and on floor.
+  - Shadow on ground seems possibly too sharp.
+  - Start in blackness and go from there.
+  -

 ## Concluding Thoughts
 - Really spending a full year "getting to know" Blender fulfilled a longtime goal of mine (not that I am planning on stopping or anything).
 - I can't believe I hadn't gotten into proceduralism before, nor did I expect to become as obsessed with it as I did.